TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

 * You can also walk through below blog post contents.
 You already have done the most of parts of setup process guided in the blog (Note that we used arm64 here) - in blog will build your own functional Open Source 4G EPC Core on EKS environment within 45 min following steps similar to this course. https://aws.amazon.com/blogs/opensource/open-source-mobile-core-network-implementation-on-amazon-elastic-kubernetes-service/

 * Go Build your CNF apps with AWS!

+## 5. Clean up labs
+1. Go to CloudFormation and "Delete" "eks-workers" stack you created
+2. After above is deleted also "Delete" the "AWS-Infra" stack
+3. Delete and empty also S3 bucket your created